rapidsai/cuspatial/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

      cuSpatial APIs will not need to use this returned iterator.
   9. All APIs that run CUDA device code (including Thrust algorithms) or allocate memory take a CUDA stream on which to execute the device code and allocate memory.
-  10. Any API that allocate and return device data (not shown here) should also take an `rmm::device_memory_resource` to use for output memory allocation.
+  10. Any API that allocates and returns device data (not shown here) should also take an `rmm::device_async_resource_ref` to use for output memory allocation.

 ### (Multiple) Return Values